 Some common sense advice on how to run BUSCO assessments, as well as on how to report BUSCO findings in publications etc. to make sure they are both interpretable and reproducible.

-- BUSCO has been tested with Augustus 3.3.2+ so we strongly recommend using an up to date version.
+- BUSCO has been tested with Augustus 3.2.x.
+For now, we strongly recommend to use version 3.2.3.

 - Generally the lineage to select for your assessments should be the most specific lineage available, e.g. for assessing fish data one would select the actinopterygii lineage rather than the metazoa lineage.

 A full list of available BUSCO datasets can be obtained by entering

 - If you are assessing a large number of species/strains/versions etc. then to minimise runtime (at the expense of resolution) one might select a less specific lineage set with fewer BUSCOs, e.g. for assessing 20 bird genomes each with a couple of different assembly versions one might select the vertebrata or the metazoa lineages rather than the aves lineage, at least for the initial rounds of assessments.

 - Assessments generally produce several folders with lots of files.
 These are for your benefit, so that you can examine individual cases in more detail and/or use the data for downstream analyses.
 Once you are done with them it would be a good idea to compress/tarball them for archiving.
 If you are running many assessments it might be a good idea to compress/tarball the results folders that contain many files as each run finishes using the -z, --tarzip option (this has not yet been re-implemented in the 4.0.4 release).